neurogym/neurogym/docs/envs.md

 go2 : constant 500

-#### AntiReach1D
+### AntiReach1D task ###

-The agent has to move in the direction opposite to the one indicated by the observation
+Logic: The agent has to move in the direction opposite to the one indicated by the observation

 Reference paper: